Successfully investing in Italy

 How would you describe the investment climate in Italy?
 Which sectors offer the largest potential?

-What challenges do German companies face during their business ventures into Italy?
+What challenges do German companies face during their business venture into Itay?

-Why should companies choose to enter/remain in the Italian market?
+Why should companies decide to enter the Italian market or remain there?

 In your opinion, how will Italy develop?